CaptJaybles/SynologyLLM/README.md

   5)pip install -r requirements.txt

-  6)Create model folder and place your LLM in the model folder and copy that file name to the setting file
+  6)place your LLM in the model folder and copy that file name to the settings file

   7)Use either command python synologyLLM.py or use synologyLLM.bat file